xennial/ansible_playbook_dockerized_jenkins/README.md

 The below is also a very useful article to read if you'd like to do this set up manually: https://getintodevops.com/blog/the-simple-way-to-run-docker-in-docker-for-ci

 4. Runs the Jenkins container on port 8080.
-Mounts also bind mounts jenkins settings to the directory /var/jenkins_docker_config on the host
+Mounts also mounts jenkins settings directory on the container to the directory /var/jenkins_home on the host.

-5. Installs Jenkins plugins??

-6. To do /Future updates
+5. To do /Future updates
 Make second internal network address in docker daemon.json dynamic with something like: ifconfig docker0 | grep 'inet addr:' | cut -d: -f2

-Final notes
+7. Final notes:

-Use this user data when you first create the droplet to avoid having to install python
+You can use this user data when you first create the droplet to avoid having to install python

     #cloud-config